DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "Magic tool is what did start foreign gods.
 There is nothing to be ashamed about the magic tool, instead we shouldst be proud of it!
 Forgetting that, and being joyous about using magic without assistance of magic tool.
-Isn't <span title="that = yond in early modern english.
-Idk if I should stick with this type of old speech...">yond</span> a true disgrace to the foreign gods!"
+Is that not a true disgrace to the foreign gods!"

 [Silence.]